'Getting pissed all night long': Council quits Local Govt NZ - mayor cites drinking as reason

 Brown said as a banjo-playing member of a band that had played at a LGNZ conference in the Bay of Islands he had watched hundreds of members “dancing and getting pissed all night long for no benefit to ratepayers”.

+“Auckland benefits from more than a million dollars a year in savings associated with their membership.
+This decision also has an enormous impact on elected members who are under-represented such as our Māori elected members and young elected members.

+“By leaving, they’ve ignored the view of the majority of local boards.”

-The decision to quit the organisation was strongly opposed by several councillors.
+The decision to quit the organisation was strongly opposed by several Auckland councillors.

+‘Some of our local boards weren’t too pleased about it, but then again, a lot of our local boards are bigger than the local councils,” Brown told NZME.

 Rodney councillor Andy Baker said membership allowed the urban-based council to learn about its rural needs, Albert-Eden-Puketapapa councillor Julie Fairey said attending one conference had allowed her to make contacts and enduring relationships, and North Shore councillor Chris Darby said membership allowed Auckland to strengthen its sphere of interest.